 Pop art, short for popular art, is one of the largest art movements known in history.
-The famous movement emerged in the 1950s and boomed in the 1960s in America and Britain as artists drew inspiration from commercial and popular culture and created bold pieces that reflected the realities of everyday life.
-Pop art was highly influenced by American consumerism, fame and celebrity culture, and postwar culture.
+The famous movement emerged in the 1950s and boomed in the 1960s in America and Britain as artists drew inspiration from commercial and pop culture and created bold pieces that reflected the realities of everyday life.
+American pop art was highly influenced by American consumer culture, fame and celebrity culture, and postwar culture.
 The movement began as a revolt against elitism and traditional artistic norms and was a response to the capitalist and consumerism culture in postwar America.
 It was essentially a cultural revolution aimed to break down social norms and free people from conformity.

 Artists turned to Hollywood movies, pop music, comic books, and advertising as a more relatable and influential source for creating pop art.
 Major contributors to the movement include Andy Warhol, Richard Hamilton, and Roy Lichtenstein, who’ve created iconic pop art designs deeply embedded into our culture.
 Many believe Hamilton’s collage “Just What Is It That Makes Today’s Homes So Different, So Appealing?” may have sparked the beginning of the movement in 1956 in London.
 He described the movement’s characteristics as such: “Pop art is: Popular, Transient, Expendable, Low cost, Mass produced, Young, Witty, Sexy, Gimmicky, Glamorous, Big business.”